m1ra-k/CURSEANDCURE/README.md

 --> Wow... bump sound effects when you bump into something!
 Small details.

 --> Some characters turn to face you when you talk... and others don't.
 For comedic purposes!
+--> Some characters turn to face you when you talk... and others don't.
+For comedic purposes!

 --> There's a running NPC too!
 It was a big headache in terms of collision though... but he has funny dialogue if you listen to his mom by the well beforehand.